 No. We cannot include any accounts in the debt review process where legal action has commenced.
 It is therefore important that you apply for debt review sooner rather than later.
 If you already have a garnishee order against you, we can make provision for the monthly amount in your budget and can also take upon ourselves and go a step further to negotiate with garnishor to reduce your payment amount to something affordable to you, but is paid outside debt review.

 New regulation now allows us to issue you a clearance certificate once all your unsecured debt has been paid off.
-If you still cannot afford the full bond installment, we advise that you continue with debt review until such time that you are in a position to pay the full required installment on your own. .
+If you still cannot afford the full bond instalment, we advise that you continue with debt review until such time that you are in a position to pay the full required instalment on your own.

 Not at all, we will never contact your employer to obtain any information or to confirm anything.
 Your debt review application is treated as fully confidential through the entire application and debt review process.

 Debt counselling does not negatively affect your credit record and actually improves it during the process.
 Your credit report will indicate that you are under debt counselling so that you won’t be able to access more debt.
 All history of debt counselling will be removed after you have been issued your clearance certificate.

 Certain individuals have faced difficulties in the past with regards to employment opportunities while being under debt counselling.
 Many employers did not have the correct understanding of how debt counselling actually worked when it was first introduced.
 Things have changed and employers are now more aware.
 So signing up for debt counselling should not have any impact on your current job or on future employment opportunities or prospects.